open-cogsci/osdoc/content/getting-opensesame/android.md

 The `Back` button serves the same purpose as the `Escape` key on regular systems, and will exit OpenSesame.

-### Debugging

-Debug output is written to `/sdcard/opensesame-debug.txt`.

-### Limitations

-- The *synth* item and `openexp.synth` module are not functional.
-- The *sampler* item and `openexp.sampler` module will ignore panning and pitching.
-- Participants may be eaten by dragons.
-- Not all common Python modules are available.
-For a list, see <http://pygame.renpy.org/api.html>.

 ### Supported devices

 If you have tested the OpenSesame runtime for Android on a device, please [share your experiences][forum].

-*The OpenSesame runtime for Android requires Android 2.2 'Froyo' or later.*
+Below is a list of devices that have been reported to work.
+In general, any device that runs Android 2.2.
+'Froyo' or later appears to work.

 |**Device**				|**Android**				|**Status**		|
 |Asus Transformer TF101	|4.0.3						|Works			|